 Trump’s affinity for drama is well-documented, dating way back to his 'Apprentice' days, when he’d make contestants effectively dance for their supper.

+When her answers became windy or wonky, and he’d interrupt her, Clinton just kept talking.
+When he attacked her on those damn emails, she said simply that she’d made a mistake and left it at that.
+When Trump gave his ridiculous and offensive defense of birtherism — even taking responsibility for forcing President Obama to release his birth certificate — Hillary Clinton responded coolly: “Just listen to what you heard.”
 Trump’s affinity for drama is well-documented, dating way back to his Apprentice days, when he’d make contestants effectively dance for their supper.
 Trump presided over that fake boardroom table as those wannabe Trumpkins went toe-to-toe with him — after all, it made for such entertaining TV — encouraging them to throw people under busses while pleading for their TV lives.

 He’s deployed the same formula over the past year to nab the GOP nomination, pummeling his fellow Republicans with juvenile epithets and drawing them into his game.

+He’s deployed the same formula over the past year to nab the GOP nomination, pummeling his fellow Republicans with juvenile epithets and drawing them into his game.
+Rather than attack candidates on their policies or records, he makes it personal.
+He questioned whether Ted Cruz was really an American and spread a rumor that Cruz’s father had something to do with the assassination of JFK.
+No matter that it wasn’t true.
 He dubbed Rubio “Little Marco,” and the two famously got into a spat — at a primary debate no less — over the size of their, ahem, hands.
 Later Rubio expressed regret: "My kids were embarrassed by it.
 My wife didn’t like it…That’s not who I am," Rubio told Megyn Kelly.

 Hillary Clinton long ago learned to let the insults roll off her back.
 And in doing so, she’s uncovered Trump’s Achilles' heel.